-Fair Value
+Fair value

-The Company's financial instruments consist of cash, funds held in trust, marketable securities, goods and services tax receivable, account payables and accrued liabilities and lease liability.
+The Company's financial instruments consist of cash, marketable securities, account payables and accrued liabilities lease liability, loans payable and convertible debentures.
 The carrying amounts of current assets and liabilities approximate their fair value due to their short period to maturity.
-The long-term portion of lease liability approximates the fair value as the market rate of interest was utilized in determining the carrying value.
+The long-term portion of lease liability and convertible debentures approximates the fair value as the market rate of interest was utilized in determining the carrying value.